Battle of Wood Lake: Dakota war council

 However, Gabriel Renville (Tiwakan) and Solomon Two Stars, two leaders from the "friendly" Dakota camp who had refused to participate in previous battles, argued vehemently against the plan.
 Renville said that he had been up to the same bluff and that there were far more troops than Little Crow had said.
-He pointed out that the Sibley's army had "spy-glasses" and had probably already seen them, and were ready with their big guns.
+He pointed out that Sibley's army had "spy-glasses" and had probably already seen them, and were ready with their big guns.
 Two Stars ridiculed Little Crow's plan and said it was cowardly, "so cowardly as to be unworthy of a Dakota brave and of the great chief who proposed it."
 He also said that attacking at night would mean they would not have the support of the "friendlies": "I do not think your attack is a good one, because if the attack is made at night, only part of us will go, and many will not go.
 Your plan would therefore fail."
 Renville and Two Stars deliberately prolonged the debate, trying to delay the attack until morning, when they would have a better chance of warning Sibley's troops.

 The leaders of Little Crow's soldiers' lodge struggled to arrive at a consensus.
 However, Solomon Two Stars had suggested that it was better to attack Sibley's soldiers from close range when they were marching, as it was a battle tactic that had worked well for the Tetons (Lakota).
 One of the leaders of the fight, Rattling Runner (Rdainyanka), son-in-law of Chief Wabasha, agreed that this was the best plan and said that they should "lie still" that night and attack at daylight.
 Strung out along the road, the troops would be in a long, poorly defended column as they marched.
 Upon learning that Sibley's troops had thrown up breastworks to fortify the campsite, the leaders of the "hostile" Dakota soldiers' lodge finally agreed that it was unsafe to attack them at the lake at night, and developed a plan to attack the troops on the road early in the morning.